Iterative Compositional Data Generation for Robot Control: Introduction

 One outstanding challenge is that pre-defining such architectures requires strong prior knowledge about the correct decomposition.
 While much prior engineering knowledge is available for the robotics tasks we consider, it is unclear that these priors are optimal.
 In this work, we instead train a transformer to learn the compositional structure directly from data, leveraging the transformer interpretation as a graph neural network (GNN).
 Instead of training a policy on a subset of task combinations and evaluating its zero-shot capabilities, we train a diffusion transformer on the same subset of tasks to \textit{generate training data} for the policies of unseen task combinations, thereby reducing the amount of data required to learn novel behaviors.
 The model learns a separate tokenizer for each individual task module (e.g., a specific robot, object, or environment) and uses cross-attention to infer the graph that connects these encoders.
 This yields a representation that is analogous to the hard-coded compositional network used in earlier work~\citep{Mendez2022}, but the structure is learned from data rather than specified a priori.

 We first demonstrate that our task-conditional diffusion transformer enables superior zero-shot generalization capabilities compared to monolithic architectures.
 We then highlight the need for compositional tokenization by showing that models with factor-specific tokenizers achieve improved zero-shot performance relative to models that rely on a single shared tokenizer.
 Next, we show that models that properly learn the underlying task decomposition can be iteratively trained on their own generated data for unseen tasks to produce training data for solving \textit{more} new tasks without requiring additional real data.
-Finally, we analyze the learned representations and find that the model discovers a decomposition that differs from previous work, indicating that effective compositional structure can emerge automatically from data.
+We further analyze the learned representations and find that the model discovers a decomposition that differs from previous work, indicating that effective compositional structure can emerge automatically from data.
+Finally, we provide additional empirical results demonstrating the efficiency of our approach, the utility of synthetic datasets even when successful trajectories are rare, and the scalability of the method to larger compositional task spaces.